Hambantota International Port: Location and plans

-Ramboll

-The plan to build the port was revived by Mahinda Rajapaksa, a native of Hambantota, after he was elected president in 2005.
-A second feasibility study was commissioned to Ramboll.
-Ramboll reached conclusions similar to those from SNC-Lavalin.

-The Ramboll study recommended the Hambantota port to bring in revenue by allowing the transport of non-containerised cargo before expanding the port to handle cargo containers, to allow the Port of Colombo to reach its capacity.

 Construction

+The Sri Lankan government contracted with China Merchants Group, one of that country's state-owned enterprises, to build the port.
 The port was constructed in two phases.

 First phase

-The Chinese government financed phase one with a 15-year commercial loan from Exim Bank of China, which lent US$306.7 million (85 per cent of the estimated total cost) while the Sri Lanka Ports Authority bore the rest.
-The loan carried a 6.3 per cent interest rate and specified China Harbour Engineering Company, a state-owned enterprise, as the construction contractor.
+The Chinese government financed phase one with a 15-year commercial loan from China Exim, which lent US$306.7 million (85% of the estimated total cost) while the Sri Lanka Ports Authority bore the rest.
+The loan carried a 6.3% interest rate and specified China Harbour Engineering Company, a state-owned enterprise, as the construction contractor.

-A US$76.5-million bunker terminal with an initial capacity of 500,000 tonnes was built, fitted with LPG tanks and fuel tanks for ships and aircraft, as well as ship repair, shipbuilding and crew change facilities.
+A $76.5-million bunker terminal with an initial capacity of 500,000 tonnes was built, fitted with LPG tanks and fuel tanks for ships and aircraft, as well as ship repair, shipbuilding and crew change facilities.

 The first phase of the port was inaugurated on 18 November 2010 by President Mahinda Rajapaksa, whom the port was named after.
-The accompanying ceremony cost ₨ 18.8 million and was subject to an investigation by the Government for corruption.
+The accompanying ceremony cost ₨ 18.8 million and was subject to an investigation by the government for corruption.
 Jetliner, a Sri Lanka Navy passenger ship that sailed from Galle was ceremonially berthed and workers unloaded the first consignment of international cargo from Myanmar from the vessel Seruwila.

 Second phase

-The second phase of construction began in 2012 after The Exim Bank of China loaned another US$757 million with an interest rate of 2 per cent.
-The loan agreement allowed China Harbour Engineering and China Merchants Port to jointly operate the terminal and take a 65 per cent stake in the port for 35 years.
+The second phase of construction began in 2012 after China Exim loaned another $757 million with an interest rate of 2%.
+The loan agreement allowed China Harbour Engineering and China Merchants Port to jointly operate the terminal and take a 65% stake in the port for 35 years.
 After 35 years, the ownership of the port will be returned to the Sri Lanka Ports Authority.